timpamungkas/spring-microservice/documentations/spring-ms-employee-guideline.md

 4. Do you want to use separate service class for your business logic? **Yes, generate a separate service class**
 5. Do you want pagination on your entity? **Yes, with pagination links**

+Note a few things :

+ - JHipster will generate an `id` column automatically
+ - JHipster will generate column name with proper naming fashion (for Java and database).
+Thus, fields above will be correctly named based on naming convention.
+In Java fields, this means camel case as I typed : `fullName`, `birthDate`, `gender`, `idNumber`, while on database (annotated with `@Column`) this will be named as `full_name`, `birth_date`, `gender`, and `id_number`
+ - JHipster will generate all getters, setters, `toString()`, `hashCode()`, and `equals()` based on all columns

+Entity will be generated as Hibernate style class, under `domain` sub-package.
+You can customize the generated entity further, but note that when you creating client side using JHipster, your customization might not included on client side.

 ## Creating the Entity without JHipster Engine
 Yes this can be done.
 Basically you just create your own domain (`@Entity` class), create spring `JPARepository` or `CrudRepository` for your domain.
 And if you want to, you can create the boilerplate `DAO`, `Service`, and `ServiceImpl`.
 This is quite useful if you migrating from existing spring app into JHipster.
 However if you create a new microservice, or a new entity, JHipster is really helpful in reducing your time writing skeleton codes.